 Collins, also an executive producer here, gets possibly his meatiest role ever as a horse racer whose tenacity is also his Achilles’ heel.
 Physically, Collins slips into Jackson’s pain, stuck in a perpetual lurch when he’s not on the racetrack.
 The performance is a deeply lived one, not only in terms of what appears to be the actor’s all-in plunge into what actually goes into horse-racing, but also because of the sadness Jackson constantly seems to emanate.
 “Jockey” doesn’t map out exactly what’s in store for Jackson by the end of it all, but it does show he has a path forward, even when redemption remains that elusive thing ahead.

-“Jockey” premiered in the U.S. Dramatic Competition at Sundance on January 31.
-Sony Pictures Classics has worldwide distribution rights.
+“Jockey” premiered in the U.S. Dramatic Competition at the 2021 Sundance Film Festival.